menu

 Real Estate Prices & Overview

-The average rental price in Sylvania City Center is currently $1,608, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 64.6% of the neighborhoods in Ohio.
+The average rental price in Sylvania City Center is currently $1,447, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.6% of Ohio neighborhoods.

 Sylvania City Center is a suburban neighborhood (based on population density) located in Sylvania, Ohio.

 Real estate in the City Center of Sylvania, OH is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the City Center neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics